 As its name states, external factors mean problems from the outside world.
-This can include (but not limited to) parasitical infections, bacterial infections, a sudden change in diet, overeating, and even fasting.
+This can include (but is not limited to) parasitical infections, bacterial infections, a sudden change in diet, overeating, and even fasting.

 Internal parasites can be detrimental to your pet’s health, and symptoms of parasitical infections can be found in your cat’s stools.
 Bacterial infections can be hard to spot, but stomach ulcers can also prevent your cat from eating to its full potential.